puffyCid/artemis-api/tests/README.md

 - Ex: Windows users would place `script_tester.exe` in the Windows folder above

-5. Run the bash or batch file to execute tests
+5. Run the bash or PowerShell file to execute tests

 See https://puffycid.github.io/artemis-api/docs/Contributing/api for more details